joyboy123-coder/Snowflake-Practice/cloning and time travel/cloning/README.md

+# 📁 Cloning in Snowflake - Complete Guide

+## 📌 Overview
+This folder contains scripts and examples demonstrating how **cloning works in Snowflake**.
+Cloning is useful for creating **backups, testing, and comparing data changes over time** without duplicating storage.

+## 📂 Repository Structure
+cloning and time travel
+└── cloning
+├── code
+│ ├── scripts
+│ ├── table
+│ ├── readme.md
+├── examples
+│ ├── backup_example.sql
+│ ├── readme.md
+├── readme.md

+pgsql
+Copy code

 ## 📂 Code Folder
-This folder contains the SQL scripts necessary to create tables, insert data, and perform cloning in Snowflake.
+This folder contains the **SQL scripts** necessary to create tables, insert data, and perform cloning in **Snowflake**.

 ### 📜 Scripts Folder
-📌 Contains scripts that execute cloning operations and other essential processes.
+📌 Contains scripts that execute **cloning operations** and other essential processes.
-- `cloning_scripts.sql` → Script to clone the employees table.
+- `cloning_scripts.sql` → **Script to clone the `employees` table**.

 ### 📜 Table Folder
-📌 Contains scripts to create and populate tables before cloning.
+📌 Contains scripts to **create and populate tables** before cloning.
-- `employee_table.sql` → Creates the employees table and inserts sample data.
+- `employee_table.sql` → **Creates the `employees` table and inserts sample data**.

 ### 📜 README (Inside `code/`)
-📌 Explains the purpose of each script and how to use them.
+📌 Explains the **purpose of each script** and how to use them.

 ## 📂 Examples Folder
 This folder provides **practical examples** to demonstrate the impact of cloning and how data remains unchanged after modifications to the original table.

 ### 📜 Example File
-- `backup_example.sql` → Demonstrates what happens when the original `employees` table is updated after cloning.
+- `backup_example.sql` → **Demonstrates what happens when the original `employees` table is updated after cloning**.
   It includes queries to compare the cloned and original table.

 ### 📜 README (Inside `examples/`)
-📌 Explains what this example demonstrates and the expected outcome.
+📌 Explains **what this example demonstrates and the expected outcome**.

 ## 🚀 How to Use This Repository
 1️⃣ **Set up the `employees` table**